Why should an orthodontic specialist complete my treatment?

 How often should I brush my teeth while I have braces?

 Patients should brush their teeth at least two times each day – even better would be after each meal and before going to bed.
 We educate our patients how to floss teeth with braces, and we also recommend a special fluoride treatment.

 Yes!
 Once treatment begins, we will explain our complete food care instructions and provide you with a comprehensive list of foods to avoid.
-Some of those foods include ice, hard candy, raw vegetables and all sticky foods (i.e. caramels and gummies).
-You can avoid most repair appointments by carefully following our instructions!
+Some of those foods include ice, hard candy, raw vegetables, and all sticky foods (i.e. caramels and gummies).
+You can avoid most orthodontic emergencies by carefully following our instructions!